 - Place both the flour and the water mixtures in the bowl of a stand mixer fitted with the dough hook attachment and mix until the liquid is incorporated and the dough is smooth, about 2 to 3 minutes.
 (If a stand mixer is not available, stir the liquid into the flour mixture with a wooden spoon, then knead by hand.)

-- Divide the dough into 12 equally-sized pieces (just slightly larger than a golf ball).
+- Divide the dough into 12 equally-sized pieces (each just slightly larger than a golf ball).

 - Roll each ball of dough into a thin 8-inch round.